ram535ii/hmfaysal-omega-theme/constantijn-ramses-schepens.md

 - some prose about building a bank on a distributed system
 - posts about my thoughts on personal Saving and Investments
 - Apache Kafka something or other

-Though you can't, I clearly need to find more time to blog.
+Though you can't read about any of this (yet), I clearly need to find more time to blog.